The incandescent lightbulb is dead. RIP … wait, scratch that

 BY ELLIE DEES

-The transition is long in the making.
+The transition was long in the making.
 President George W. Bush made energy savings from lightbulbs a national goal in 2007.
-Energy efficiency standards that would have banned the incandescent bulb two years ago were rolled back in 2019 by President Donald J. Trump, who said they were not “economically justified.”
+Energy efficiency standards that would have banned the incandescent bulb two years ago were rolled back in 2019 by President Donald Trump, who said they were not “economically justified.”
 At the time, he notably complained about LEDs to fellow lawmakers, saying: “The light’s no good.
 I always look orange.”

-Of course, LEDs are far more efficient than incandescent bulbs.
+Of course, LEDs are still far more efficient than incandescent bulbs.
 And fear not!
 Quality LED fixtures offered by architectural lighting companies like Acolyte also provide far superior color rendering, which means you see colors as they’re meant to be seen, in clothing, skin tones, furniture, art and more!

 View Next